dave-ohouse/action-latest-release-info/README.md

-# GitHub Action to Help Getting The Latest Release Info
+# GitHub Action to Help Getting The Latest Release Info And Send To Slack Webhook

 Add this step in your workflow file